 - Maintain carbon neutral growth from 2020

 - Install up to 10MW of solar PV by 2025

 Our Carbon Management Policy can be found here.

 As part BAC's commitment to reduce our fossil fuel usage, we have added electric vehicles to the BAC vehicle fleet.

 We have also installed electric vehicle charging points for public use across the Airport precinct.
-Charging are installed in both the International and Domestic Terminal car parks, and in the Skygate Precinct.
+Charging stations are installed in both the International and Domestic Terminal car parks (located in Park Valet), and in the Skygate Precinct.